The Classical World and Spinor Formalisms of General Relativity

 Needless to say, the computational device that arises from

-is appropriate for the case that involves the complex conjugates of spin-scalar densities.
-When differentiating covariantly spin-scalar densities that bear both weights and antiweights, we must therefore utilize devices which are prescribed as suitable linear combinations of $\gamma_{a}$ and $\bar{\gamma}_{a}$.
-For the density (2.23a), for instance, we have
+appears to be appropriate for the case that involves the complex conjugates of spin-scalar densities.
+When differentiating covariantly spin-scalar densities that bear both weights and antiweights, we must therefore utilize devices prescribed as suitable linear combinations of $\gamma _{a}$ and $ \bar{\gamma}_{a}$.
+For the density (3.23a), for instance, we have